 Our Experts ask that you use some discretion by upgrading your question to Urgent only when it's truly necessary.

 What's a Username vs. a Community Name?Your Username is your login ID for the MarketingProfs Web site.
 Your Community Name is your public ID in the Know-how Exchange discussion center.
 When you register for the site, you select a Username (either an ID or your email address), and you are automatically assigned a default Community Name.
-You can change your Community Name at any time from the My Profile page.
+You can change your Community Name at any time by contacting email@example.com.
 But your Username is not changeable.
 If you re-register with MarketingProfs to get a new Username, you will lose all the Expert Points you accumulated under your previous Username (your Cumulative Total).

 What do I do after I ask my question?Check back at least twice a week to review responses.
 A member may ask you a question to clarify what you’re looking for.
 Be sure to respond quickly, so you can keep the process moving.

 How do I ask a question?First, you must be logged in.
 Second, you must have a Community Name.
 If you want to update your Community Name before posting, go to your My Profile page.
 Then, click the Ask a Question link in the Participate box.
 Follow the four-step process described on the question form.
 In Step 4 you’ll see how many Expert Points you have in your Current Balance.
 You can offer other members any amount of points up to your total.
 Hit the Post My Question button when you’re finished.
 That’s all there is to it!